 As author and psychologist James Fadiman wryly puts it in an interview with Psychedelic Salon: “You can take psychedelics and go to a concert and see the lights.
 But as a psychologist, to me it’s a bit like someone saying ‘I found this new tool: it’s heavy and has a nice handle on it, and it makes a great doorstop.
 It’s called a microscope.”

-That's not to say that concerts are a misuse of psychedelics.
-Music is a wonderful aid to transcendent experience, but in some ways it can be argued that they run the risk of being an underutilization of their full potential.
+That’s not to say that concerts are a misuse of psychedelics.
+Music is a wonderful aid to the transcendent experience, but in some ways, it can be argued that they run the risk of being an underutilization of their full potential.

-Nonetheless, concerts, tours (again exemplified by the Grateful Dead), and multi-band music festivals provide valuable opportunities to meet people and share psychedelic experiences.
+Nonetheless, concerts, tours, and multi-band music festivals provide valuable opportunities to meet people and share psychedelic experiences.

-Popularized by Alexander and Ann Shulgin, these substances are known as enactogens "touching within" or empathogens, "generating a state of empathy."
+Popularized by Alexander and Ann Shulgin, these substances are known as entactogens “touching within” or empathogens, “generating a state of empathy.”